-Frank D'Amelio is in his third year back with the UNLV program as an volunteer assistant after serving an eight-year stint as assistant coach from 1998-2005 under former head coach Barry Barto.
+Frank D'Amelio is in his fourth year back with the UNLV program as an volunteer assistant after serving an eight-year stint as assistant coach from 1998-2005 under former head coach Barry Barto.
 D'Amelio brings more than 50 years of experience as both a player and a coach to his role with the Rebels.

 During his time away from the UNLV program, D'Amelio has had several coaching positions in Las Vegas, including two years as head coach at Las Vegas Premier SC, six years as head coach for NeuSport FC, and has been with Heat FC since 2010.
 Currently he is the Director of Heat FC competitive boys teams, and is coaching the U-15 and U-16 Heat FC boys NPL teams.
 He holds a USSF B coaching license.